converged-computing/metrics-operator-experiments/aws/spot-instances/run1/test/README.md

 total cost = 20 batches x 1 selection of nodes x 20 runs x [TIME TO RUN EXPERIMENT] seconds
 ```

-We are going to test the following sizes:
+We were going to test the following sizes:

- - 128 vCPU
+ - 96 vCPU x 8
- - 192 vCPU
+ - 64 vCPU x 8
- - 64 vCPU
+ - 128 cores x 6 (to mimic 768 cores)

 ## Notes from V